-Oil & Gas Equipment and Services Market
+Oil and Gas Equipment and Services Market

 Worldwide developed economies turned down sharply late in 2008 as looming housing-related asset write-downs at major financial institutions paralyzed credit markets and sparked a serious global banking crisis.
-Major central banks responded vigorously through 2009, but a credit-driven worldwide economic recession continues to dampen economic growth in many developed economies.
-As a result asset and commodity prices, including oil and gas prices, declined.
-After rising steadily for six years to peak at around \$140 per barrel early in 2008, oil prices collapsed back to average \$42.91 per barrel (West Texas Intermediate Crude Prices) during the first quarter of 2009, but recovered into the \$70 to \$90 per barrel range by the end of 2009 where they are holding steady (the fourth quarter of 2010 averaged \$85.10 per barrel).
-North American gas prices declined to average \$3.17 per mmbtu in the third quarter of 2009, but recovered slightly and have traded in a range of \$3 to \$5 per mmbtu since (the fourth quarter of 2010 averaged \$3.80 per mmbtu).
+Major central banks responded vigorously through 2009, but a credit-driven worldwide economic recession developed nonetheless.
+Developed economies struggled to recover throughout 2010 and 2011, facing additional economic weakness related to potential sovereign debt defaults in Europe.
+As a result, commodity prices, including oil and gas prices, have been volatile.
+After rising steadily for six years to peak at around \$140 per barrel earlier in 2008, oil prices collapsed back to average \$43 per barrel (West Texas Intermediate Crude) during the first quarter of 2009, but slowly recovered into the \$90 to \$100 per barrel arange by the end of 2010 where they held relatively steady throughout 2011 (the fourth quarter of 2011 averaged \$93.99 per barrel).
+After averaging \$6 to \$9 an mmbtu 2004-2008, North American gas prices declined to average \$3.17 per mmbtu in the third quarter of 2009.
+Gas prices recovered modestly, trading up above \$5 six months later, but then slowly settled into the \$30 to \$4 per mmbtu since.
+The fourth quarter of 2011 averaged \$3.32 per mmbtu; however, North American gas turned down sharply around year end 2011, trading below \$2.50 per mmbtu, reflecting rising supplies of gas produced from new unconventional shale reservoirs.

 The steadily rising oil and gas prices seen between 2003 and 2008 led to high levels of exploration and development drilling in many oil and gas basins around the globe by 2008, but activity slowed sharply in 2009 with lower oil and gas prices and tightening credit availability.
-Commodity prices appear to have recovered more quickly than economic activity through 2010, leading to solid increases in drilling activity during 2010.
+Strengthening oil prices since then have led to steadily rising drilling activity over the past two years.

-The count of rigs actively drilling in the U.S. as measured by Baker Hughes (a good measure of the level of oilfield activity and spending) peaked at 2,031 rigs in September 2008, but decreased to a low of 876 in June 2009.
-U.S. rig count has since increased to 1,739 in early February 2011, and averaged 1,687 rigs during the fourth quarter of 2010.
-Many oil and gas operators reliant on external financing to fund their drilling programs significantly curtailed their drilling activity in 2009, but drilling recovered across North America as gas prices improved and, more recently, as operators began to drill unconventional shale plays targeting oil, rather than gas.
-During the fourth quarter of 2010, oil drilling rose to an average of 43 percent of the total domestic drilling effort, compared to 22 percent in the first half of 2009.
+The count of rigs actively drilling in the U.S. as measured by Baker Hughes (a good measure of the level of oilfield activity and spending) peaked at 2,031 rigs in September 2008, but decreased to a low of 876 in June, 2009.
+U.S. rig count has since increased steadily to average 2,010 rigs during the fourth quarter of 2011.
+Many oil and gas operators reliant on external financing to fund their drilling programs significantly curtailed their drilling activity in 2009, but drilling recovered across North America as gas prices improved.
+Recently low gas prices have caused operators to trim drilling, driving the U.S. gas rig count down 21% to 720 in the past year.
+However, with high and stabilizing oil prices many redirected drilling efforts towards unconventional shale plays targeting oil, rather than gas.
+Oil drilling has risen to 64% of the total domestic drilling effort and at 1,263 rigs drilling, is at the highest levels in the U.S. since the early 1980 s.

-Most international activity is driven by oil exploration and production by national oil companies, which have historically been less susceptible to short-term commodity price swings.
-The international rig count has exhibited modest declines nonetheless, falling from its September 2008 peak of 1,108 to 947 in August 2009, but recently increased to 1,161 in January 2011.
+Most international activity is driven by oil exploration and production by national oil companies, which has historically been less susceptible to short-term commodity price swings, but the international rig count has exhibited modest declines nonetheless, falling from its September 2008 peak of 1,108 to 947 in August 2009.
+Recently international drilling rebounded due to high oil prices, climbing back to 1,171 in January 2012.